Feeling Bored? You’re Not Broken - You’re Human

 What to Do When Bored on Your Phone (Without Endless Scrolling)

-If you’re already on your phone, try using it intentionally.
+If you’re already using your phone, try to use it intentionally.

 Healthier Phone-Based Activities